 The NHS website describes anxiety as, "a feeling of unease, like a worry or fear, that can be mild or severe."

 The NHS goes on to state: "Everyone feels anxious from time to time and it usually passes once the situation is over."
-When you read news stories about a terrible incident like the terror attack in Streatham, it’s totally normal to this kind of anxiety at first.
+You’re currently living through a global pandemic so it’s totally normal that you’d feel ill at ease when doing things like going to the shop.
+And rise in the terror alert will only add to this.
 However, if you find that these feelings keep coming back, or that they are interrupting your day-to-day life, it may be time to consider what's going on more closely.

 What to do if you’re anxious about travelling after a terrorist attack

 1. Don’t track down every piece of information